A struggle for democracy!

 Humans have walked the earth for less than 200,000 years - a relatively short time in comparison to the existence of the

-to reconstruct the environments in the biosphere.
-It is true that they suffer from the catastrophes of nature: solar flares,
+reconstruct the environments in the biosphere.
+It is true that they suffer from the catastrophes of nature: solar flares, earthquakes,

-earthquakes, volcanoes, typhoons, tornadoes, cyclones, monsoons, ice and snow storms, floods, forest and grass fires, and
+volcanoes, typhoons, tornadoes, cyclones, monsoons, ice and snow storms, floods, forest and grass fires, and diseases like

 After 1800AD, humans began to manufacture tools of mass construction and destruction which enabled them to mine coal, iron